|

 Haldir turned to him in alarm.

-Suppose that they have emerged from Mount Mindolluin,
+Suppose they have emerged from Mount Mindolluin,

-said Legolas, thinking aloud, and taken Minas Tirith, as
+said Legolas, thinking aloud, and taken Minas Tirith as

-aidfor, even without Eowyns messengers, he must
+no aidfor, even without Eowyns messengers, he must

 know that something is wronghe has had no communication